AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/install-workfront-for-jira.md

 feature: Workfront Integrations and Apps
 exl-id: f6e0feb1-349f-459f-9f93-c7492cb15f11
 ---
-# Install [!DNL Adobe Workfront] for [!DNL Jira]
+# Install [!DNL Adobe Workfront for Jira]

-You can use [!DNL Adobe Workfront] for [!DNL Jira] to integrate your [!DNL Jira] and [!DNL Workfront] systems.
+You can use [!DNL Adobe Workfront for Jira] to integrate your [!DNL Jira] and [!DNL Workfront] systems.

 After installing the add-on, you can define workflows that create [!DNL Jira] issues automatically when [!DNL Workfront] work items are created.
 The items in both applications become linked, and some of their information can be automatically updated in both systems.&nbsp;

 All users in [!DNL Workfront] and [!DNL Jira] can benefit from this integration.
 They only need a license for the system in which they work the most, and not for both systems.&nbsp;

-This add-on is available for the Server and OnDemand (or Cloud) versions of [!DNL Jira] Software.
+This add-on is available for the [!UICONTROL Server] and [!UICONTROL OnDemand] (or [!UICONTROL Cloud]) versions of [!DNL Jira] Software.
 This add-on is not available for the [!DNL Data Center] version of [!DNL Jira] Software.

-For a list of [!DNL Jira] versions that [!DNL Workfront for Jira] currently supports, see [[!DNL Workfront for Jira]](https://marketplace.atlassian.com/apps/1218653/workfront-for-jira?hosting=cloud&tab=overview) at the Atlassian Marketplace.
+For a list of [!DNL Jira] versions that [!DNL Workfront for Jira] currently supports, see [[!DNL [!DNL Workfront for Jira]]](https://marketplace.atlassian.com/apps/1218653/workfront-for-jira?hosting=cloud&tab=overview) at the Atlassian Marketplace.

 ## Access requirements